dmallon1/champions-game/README.md

 Phase 2
 "Season 1" released
 -10 legendary NFT's will be avaiable to be bid on only using $CCOIN.
 The Auction will end when Season 1 finishes.
+(All coins spent on legendary champions will be burned)
 Bounty System "Season 1" released
 -Players can stake $CCOIN along side their NFT's marked with a bounty.
 -Players will not be able to see the NFT they are attacking, only the amount that is being staked.
 -Players can stake 5 coins, 50 coins, or 500 coins when they place a bounty on their NFT -A NFT marked with a bounty will be elligible to be attacked 4 times.
 -Each attacker must match 100% of the coins staked or risk their own champion.
 -If an attacker risks their own champion and loses, that NFT will be burned and the defender will receieve newly minted coins to match their bounty.
+(Champions will be expensive to mint early in the season after a big coin burning)
 -If the attacker wins they recieve the entire bounty pool -If the defense wins all four battles they will recieve 8x their orgnial staked.
 -The amount of inflated coins from season 1 will be capped at 500k.